AhmedDesoky14/AVR-ATmega32-L-Drivers/README.md

 6- Universal Synchronous/Asynchronous Receiver/Transmitter (USART) Driver
 7- Watchdog Timer Driver
 8- Common files used in each driver
-These drivers are easily configurable by editing the configurations in the header files
+These drivers is easily configurable by editing the configurations in the header files